gabic12/Blog-Website/README.md

-This application uses Flask and Jinja to create a Blog Website.
+This application uses Flask framework and Jinja template engine to create a Blog Website.
 It was created using Pyton v3.13.